Employee Absent for 10 Days Without Notice: Is Termination Legally Justified?

 Dear,

-I think you have standing order in your company which must be authorized by company's competent person & Labour office.
-Please read that carefully what punishment have been explained for an employee if he/she is absence from duty without information.
-Please cross check appointment letter as well.
+I think you have a standing order in your company that must be authorized by the company's competent person and the Labour office.
+Please carefully read what punishment has been explained for an employee if he/she is absent from duty without information.
+Please cross-check the appointment letter as well.

 fc.vadodara@nidrahotels.com